emorrisn/SHU-SAaD-Architecture-Decision-Records/ADR Architecture Style.md

 ### Consequences

-#### Good (Case Study Specific)
+#### Advantages (Case Study Specific)

-* **Multi-Tenancy Isolation:** Microservices allow for strong logical data isolation, which is critical for managing distinct client data (e.g. NatWest/HSBC and Vodafone/O2) and adhering to the financial and telecom compliance standards implicit in the case study.
+* **Tenant Data Isolation:** Each client organisation (e.g. NatWest, HSBC, Vodafone, O2) can have segregated service instances or data partitions, ensuring compliance and security.
+* **High Availability:** Supports the 24/7 uptime requirement stated in the CMS case, ensuring consumers can always log and track complaints.
+* **Scalability for Large User Base:** Easily handles millions of customers, matching the projected growth based on company data (e.g. Barclays’ 20 million UK customers).
-* **Extensibility for Chatbot Integration:** Isolated service boundaries simplify the future integration of a Chatbot (as specified in the case study brief) by treating the chatbot as a new, independent microservice.
+* **Extensibility for Chatbot Integration:** Allows the addition of a future chatbot as a standalone microservice, aligning with case study requirements.
-* **Fault tolerance:** Isolated service boundaries prevent a single point of failure, essential for the 24/7 availability requirement.

-#### Good (General)
+#### Advantages (General)

 * **High scalability:** Services can be scaled independently to meet demand without affecting the rest of the system.
 * **Faster development and deployment:** Independent pipelines enable continuous delivery for specific features.
 * **Multi-tenancy flexibility:** Easier to provide tenant-specific configurations, deployments, and data isolation.
 * **Future-proof design:** Easier integration with new technologies or third-party APIs.

+#### Disadvantages (Case Study Specific)

+* **Higher Operational Complexity for Multi-Tenant Clients:** Managing separate service instances or data stores for each large organisation may increase operational overhead.
+* **Cross-Tenant Performance Variability:** If resource allocation is not properly managed, one high-traffic tenant could affect shared infrastructure performance.
+* **Compliance Management Effort:** Financial and telecom clients may require unique compliance configurations, increasing administrative work.

-#### Bad
+#### Disadvantages (General)

 * **Increased complexity:** Managing distributed services introduces challenges around deployment, monitoring, communication, and debugging.
 * **Operational overhead:** Requires robust DevOps practices, including container orchestration (e.g. Kubernetes) and centralized logging/monitoring.